 Norms needed to have control over Facebook, Google: Mohandas Pai

-New Delhi, Nov 05: The likes of Google, Facebook and Twitter have become big monopolies and time has come for governments around the world to have a control over them, information technology industry veteran T V Mohandas Pai said.
+New Delhi, Nov 05: The likes of Google, Facebook and Twitter have become big monopolies and time has come for governments around the world to have control over them, information technology industry veteran T V Mohandas Pai said.

-The former Chief Financial Officer of Infosys said the government should through its probe agencies investigate the WhatsApp snooping scandal, come out with a report and place it before the people.
+The former chief financial officer of Infosys said the government should through its probe agencies investigate the WhatsApp snooping scandal, come out with a report and place it before the people.
 "Today platforms like Google, Facebook, Twitter have become big monopolies and they are trying to sensor and monitor what is happening, (and) they are trying to control the minds of citizens globally", Pai told PTI.

 "They have access to a lot of information, they are a repository of information, and they have to tell all of us how they are going to protect the information from malware or any technology that can snoop on us", he added.